kabachuha/discord-rpc-for-automatic1111-webui/README.md

 # Discord Rich Presence for AUTOMATIC1111's WebUI

- Silent extension providing connection to Discord PRC, so it would show a fancy table in the user profile.
+ Silent extension providing connection to Discord RPC, so it would show a fancy table in the user profile.
 Extension is silent, so no additional tabs will clutter your visual space.

  ## Screenshots